matrix-org/matrix-ios-sdk/README.rst

 :``MXUser``:
      This is a user known by the current user, outside of the context of a room.
 MXSession exposes and maintains the list of MXUsers.
-It provides the user id, displayname and the current presence state
+It provides the user id, displayname and the current presence state.

 Usage
 =====